MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 kubectl rollout restart deployment <deployment-name> -n mynamespace1
 ```

 This command causes autoinstrumentation to take effect, enabling Application Insights.
 You can verify Application Insights is enabled by generating traffic and navigating to your resource.
 Your app is represented as a cloud role in Application Insights experiences.
-You will be able to use all Application Insights Experiences with the exception of Live Metrics and Application Insights Code Analysis features.
+You're able to use all Application Insights Experiences except Live Metrics and Application Insights Code Analysis features.
 Learn more about the available Application Insights experiences [here](app-insights-overview.md#experiences).

 ## Remove Autoinstrumentation for AKS